 About Us

-We (Roxie and Tara) were both born and raised in Ocilla, Ga, the small town that they still call home.
+I was born and raised in Ocilla, Ga, the same small, southern town I still call home.
 A two-traffic light, one high school, everybody knows everybody, tiny, sometimes maddening, wonderful little jewel of a town!
-For them, being southern means yes ma’am, y’all, please and thank you.
+For me, being southern means yes ma’am, y’all, please and thank you.
 It means sweet tea, fried chicken, pimiento cheese and more delicious desserts than you could ever count.
 It’s church dinners, casseroles for shut ins, summer gardens and dinner parties.
 A place where gentlemen and ladies still exist, where your front porch is the most relaxing place in your home and where manners still mean something.

-The Southern Mercantile was started in 2015 and was birthed from a dream to share the beautiful experiences we've had and the lessons we have learned from growing up Southern.
-From recipes and how-to's to stories of community and loving your neighbor, we have been so honored to have shared our lives with you for so many years!
-Both online and in our store, we have taken great care in curating a wonderful selection of goods that we feel represent the beauty and the ease of southern living.
+The Southern Mercantile was started in 2015 and was birthed from a dream to share the beautiful experiences I've had and the lessons I have learned from growing up Southern.
+From recipes and how-to's to stories of community and loving your neighbor, I have been so honored to have shared my life with you for so many years!
+Both online and in the shop, I have taken great care in curating a wonderful selection of goods and stories that I feel represent the beauty and the ease of southern living.

 Our Mission